 NAU recognizes that many students would be unable to pursue their educational goals without financial assistance.
 NAU provides financial aid in the form of grants, scholarships, work study, and low-interest loan programs through federal, state and local sources.

 Most people are eligible for financial aid.
+Complete the Free Application for Federal Student Aid (www.FAFSA@ed.gov) to find out if you qualify for Federal Financial Aid.
 Different types of aid have different rules.
 The amount of aid available to you also depends on if you are a Dependent Student or Independent Student.

 Dependency Determination Questions

-If you meet one of these conditions (you can say YES to one or more of these questions) you are considered an Independent Student and will have to provide information for you, your spouse and children.
+If you meet one of these conditions (if you can say YES to one or more of these questions) you are considered an Independent Student and will have to provide information for you, your spouse, your dependents.
 If you do not meet any of the below conditions you are a Dependent Student and will have to provide information for you and your parent’s household.

 - as of today are married (including same sex couples, and separated but not divorced)?

 - as of July 1, 2016 will be working on a Master’s or Doctorate Degree?